You are here

 Local Phenology Programs

 Interested in what’s happening to plant and animal populations, either on a seasonal or long-term basis?
 Turn your interest into a valuable collaborative community science program!

 Local Phenology Programs (LPPs), or organizations which engage the community in phenology monitoring with Nature's Notebook, exist to explore bud and flower break, pollination, fruit harvest, leaf fall, and more.
 These programs are located at places like wildlife refuges, local and national parks, and nature centers across the country and take some effort to establish, nurture, and maintain.
 LPPs are a wonderful way to connect community leaders in science, research, and management to community leaders in education.
 Anyone who hosts an official Nature's Notebook effort for an LPP is known as Local Phenology Leader (LPL).

 Regardless of whether you are responsible for research, land management, education or outreach, you will benefit from creating an LPP to meet your organization's needs.
 Let us know if you have questions or need help at firstname.lastname@example.org.

 What phenology-related question do I want to answer?

 In order to create a sustainable monitoring program, first, decide what question you could answer with phenology data.
 Monitor life cycle changes of a single species (e.g. monarchs) or select multiple species (e.g. monarch and milkweed) to study community changes.

-With over 1200 plant and animal species to choose from you are likely to find what you need on our species list.
+With almost 1400 plant and animal species to choose from you are likely to find what you need on our species list.
 If you need help determining which species to monitor, consider joining a Campaign - you and your observers will receive periodic updates from our Outreach staff with preliminary findings.

 Does Nature's Notebook meet my needs?